RicardoMBregalda/RicardoMBregalda/README.md

-# Welcome to My Repository!
+# Welcome to my bio!

 ## About Me
 Hello!
 I am Ricardo Bregalda, a Computer Science student at UCS.
 I have a strong passion for web development and backend systems.
 Here you'll find a collection of my projects, contributions, and experiments in these areas.